-6.3 Post Acquisition Monitoring Arrangements
+- 6.2.3 This process is also followed where decisions are needed to be made urgently in relation to re-assigning and regears. - 6.3 Post Acquisition Monitoring Arrangements - 6.3.1 A Commercial Investment Working Group operates within the Council and is attended by: - Chief Executive/Deputy Chief Executive - Director of Resources and Business Transformation - Monitoring Officer/Deputy Monitoring Officer - Section 151 Officer/Deputy Section 151 Officer - Commercial Development Service Manager - 6.3.2 The Group meets quarterly and discusses: - Progress of commercial investments being pursued (will not be applicable in line with current capital plans) - New opportunities for commercial investments (will not be applicable in line with current capital plans) - Factors impacting or influencing opportunities for commercial investments (will not be applicable in line with current capital plans) - Performance of and factors impacting or influencing existing commercial investments - 6.3.3 A quarterly Commercial Property Performance Report is presented to the group which details: - the rentals payment performance of the Commercial Property Investment tenants; - financial performance of Commercial Property (as defined in 8.3 of the Capital Strategy) and Commercial Property Investments; - the state of the market which covers how each sector e.g. industrial, office, retail, leisure is performing; - Tenant Covenant, which covers default risk (payments not being made), failure risk (business failure) and delinquency risk (payments being late). - 6.3.4 A mid-year report and outturn report on Commercial Property Investment Performance detailing the information in 6.3.3 is reported to Audit Committee. - 6.3.5 A Council representative, primarily the Council's Property Agent and/or the Commercial Development Service Manager will periodically visit and inspect Commercial Property Investments.
+The Council's Commercial Adviser inspects the Investment properties on a regular basis.
+They advise the Authority on any potential issues which they include on their quarterly monitoring report.
+Regular contact is also maintained between the Council's

-- 6.3.1 A Commercial Investment Working Group operates within the Council and is attended by: - Chief Executive/Deputy Chief Executive - Director of Resources and Business Transformation - Monitoring Officer/Deputy Monitoring Officer - Section 151 Officer/Deputy Section 151 Officer - Commercial Development Service Manager - 6.3.2 The Group meets quarterly and discusses: - Progress of commercial investments being pursued (will not be applicable in line with current capital plans) - New opportunities for commercial investments (will not be applicable in line with current capital plans) - Factors impacting or influencing opportunities for commercial investments (will not be applicable in line with current capital plans) - Performance of and factors impacting or influencing existing commercial investments - 6.3.3 A quarterly Commercial Property Performance Report is presented to the group which details: - the rentals payment performance of the Commercial Property Investment tenants; - financial performance of Commercial Property (as defined in 8.3 of the Capital Strategy) and Commercial Property Investments; - the state of the market which covers how each sector e.g. industrial, office, retail, leisure is performing; - Tenant Covenant, which covers default risk (payments not being made), failure risk (business failure) and delinquency risk (payments being late). - 6.3.4 A mid-year report and outturn report on Commercial Property Investment Performance detailing the information in 6.3.3 is reported to Audit Committee. - 6.3.5 A Council representative, primarily the Council's Property Agent and/or the Commercial Development Service Manager will periodically visit and inspect Commercial Property Investments.
-A visit to all existing the Commercial Property Investments was undertaken in January 2020.
-Due to the current global pandemic, site visits have not been able to be completed during 20/21.
-However regular contact has been maintained between the Council's Property Agent and the tenants, this informs the quarterly report to the Council.
+Property Agent and the tenants, this informs the quarterly report to the Council.